The Big Time (novel): Plot

 The narrator of the novel is Greta, a young human female from the early 20th century employed at a Recuperation Station known as the Place.
 Greta is an Entertainer: part prostitute, part nurse, part psychotherapist.
-Her companions include Sidney Lessingham, the boss of the Place; Lillian Foster, another Entertainer; Doc Beauvis, an alcohol physician; and Maud, an older nurse.
+Her companions include Sidney Lessingham, the boss of the Place; Lillian Foster, another Entertainer; Doc Beauvis, an alcoholic physician; and Maud, an older nurse.
 They are visited by a group of soldiers including British RAF soldier Bruce Marchant, Wehrmacht officer Erich von Emmelmann, Cretan Amazon Kaby, Roman soldier Mark, Venusian Sevensee, and Lunan Illy.
 The soldiers bring an atomic bomb into the Place, intending to use it in a future battle.

 The characters discuss their participation in various aspects of the Change War, which seems to be shifting against the Spiders.
 Lillian and Bruce rekindle their romantic relationship, which began prior to their recruitment into the Spiders.
 Bruce attempts to convince his fellow soldiers to abandon the war and fight for peace.
 He is strongly opposed by Erich.
 During this discussion, the Maintainer disappears; this machine keeps the Place situated within the Big Time and separate from the main timeline.
 Lillian tries to convince everyone that they should remain in their pocket universe indefinitely.

 Erich primes the atomic bomb and threatens to kill everyone if they are not returned to the main timeline.
 Greta finds that Lillian has hidden the Maintainer in the art gallery, disguised as a sculpture.
 The Maintainer is restored.
 Bruce disarms the bomb.
 Everyone agrees to keep silent about Bruce's proposed mutiny, since every character has something to hide from the incident.

 Greta and Illy discuss the future of the Change War.
 Illy concludes that it represents the next phase in the evolution of the universe, much as animals represented a "step up" from plants.